By Mark Warburton, Ivory Egg.

 Like contact closures, some blind motors have an embedded controller that can receive the move and positional commands via a digital interface.

-This could be a standardised solution such as an SMI (Serial Motor Interface) or a propriety solution such as Somfy’s Digital Network.
+This could be a standardised solution such as an SMI (Standard Motor Interface) or a propriety solution such as Somfy’s Digital Network.

 With this method, it is possible to control the blinds more accurately as the on-board controller can determine the positioning instead of guessing with the run time.
 Environmental conditions and individual motor performance can affect the run time of fittings, but as a digital control will overcome this, it is the only solution if accurate positioning or hem alignment is required.